stepan111/stepan111.github.io/_Architecture/crud_vs_declarative.md

 ---
 layout: post
-title:  " CRUD vs Declarative in infrastructure"
+title:  "[ WIP ] CRUD vs Declarative in infrastructure"
 categories: Architecture
 ---

 CRUD process such as backup restore not allow to upgrade.